 - b.
-Return on Investment: The increase in research expenditures to date for 2020-2021 reflects a 263% gain over the 2018-2019 baseline.
-This increase will provide additional research opportunities for undergraduate and graduate students and should result in additional research productivity (e.g., peer-reviewed publications, conference presentations) in the years following.
+Return on Investment: The increase in research expenditures to date for 2020-2021 reflects a 375% gain over the 2018-2019 baseline.
+This increase will provide additional research opportunities for undergraduate and graduate students and result in additional research productivity (e.g., peer-reviewed publications, conference presentations) in the years following.
 Increased research expenditures will also benefit Florida's economy through purchases made through local and state businesses and vendors. - c.
 Progress on first-year metric: Metric 4, which focuses on increasing research expenditures in support of water studies (see Table 3), has been attained.
 This metric was selected to document progress during year one of the initiative.
-Research expenditures for the third quarter represent an additional \$1,143,119, for a combined total as of March 31, 2021 of \$3,095,716.
-This represents a 263% increase over the baseline (see Table 3) and a 210% increase over the target (\$1 mill) set for this year. - d.
-Plan for Fourth Quarter: The three faculty searches should be completed in the fourth quarter, with letters of offer accepted.
-A fourth visiting scholar faculty position will be advertised in Quarter 4.
-All four positions will be for an official start date of August 7, 2021.
-Additional capital expenditures will be made to continue to build research capacity.
-The Water School hired an external higher education consultant who hosted focus groups for strategic planning in the third quarter.
-The findings from the focus groups will be shared in Quarter 4 with the Leadership Team for The Water School, and an ad-hoc committee will begin crafting the strategic plan for 2021-2026. - IV.
-Please list all year-one metrics and provide any updates from the first quarter in Table 3.
+Research expenditures for Q4 totaled \$961,941, for a combined total for 2020-2021 of \$4,057,657.
+This represents a 375% increase over the baseline (see Table 3) and a 306% increase over the target (\$1 mill) set for this year. - d.
+Plan for year 2: The two ongoing faculty searches for an Assistant/Associate Professor in Land Use and a Visiting Public Scholar in Environmental Justice should be completed in the first quarter of 2021-2022.
+The search for an Eminent